garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

  detach("package:reticulate", unload=TRUE)</code></pre>

-If you have saved the images as .csv you don't need to run this part each time you play around with the dataset.
-You just load the .csv, from this *checkpoint*.
+If you have saved the images as .csv you don't need to run this part each time you play around with the dataset, you just load the .csv, from this *checkpoint*.
 {: style="text-align: justify"}

 <pre><code>